Menopause and Tinnitus: #1 Definitive Guide

 World-Renowned Tinnitus Specialist

-Menopause and tinnitus are connected.
+There is strong evidence that menopause and tinnitus are connected.
 Many women notice an onset or worsening of tinnitus symptoms as they transition into menopause.
 Importantly, this is often not a mild ringing in ears, but a severe, fluctuating tinnitus that comes with a cluster of other neurological symptoms.
-Here I cover the following topics:

 Menopause tinnitus is often loud, intrusive, and unpredictable.
 Many women describe it as high-pitched ringing, buzzing, or hissing that fluctuates in intensity, with symptoms worsening during periods of heightened anxiety, sleep disturbances, or hormonal shifts.
 Unlike more stable forms of tinnitus, menopause tinnitus behaves like a neurological condition driven by the brain’s heightened sensitivity to both internal and external stressors.